Who We Are

 1. A personal and active faith in God

-- The school presents itself to the wider community as a Christ-centered institution and as an expression of the mission of the Society of the Sacred Heart.
+- The school identifies itself to the wider community as a Catholic-independent-Sacred Heart School and embodies the mission of the Society of the Sacred Heart.

 2. A deep respect for intellectual values

-- The school program develops aesthetic values and the creative use of the imagination.
+- The school cultivates aesthetic values and the creative use of the imagination.